NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 <br /><br />

 ## Conclusion
 Cleaning the tech layoffs dataset was crucial to making the data reliable and easy to use.
 I removed duplicates, standardized entries, addressed missing values, and fixed encoding issues to create a clear, organized dataset.
+The data can be further transformed by filling in the missing total_laid_off and percentage_laid_off values from another dataset.
 The cleaned dataset is now ready for exploratory data analysis (EDA), which is the next phase of this project.
 Stay tuned!